Kaos (TV series): Casting

 On 27 May 2022, Aurora Perrineau was cast as Riddy, one of the main leads in the series.
 On 29 June 2022, more cast members were revealed, as Janet McTeer (Hera), David Thewlis (Hades), Nabhaan Rizwan (Dionysus), Cliff Curtis (Poseidon), Killian Scott (Orpheus), Leila Farzad (Ari), and Misia Butler (Caeneus) joined the series.
 Other cast members are Rakie Ayola as Persephone, Stanley Townsend as President Minos and Stephen Dillane as Prometheus.
 Additionally, Billie Piper joined the cast in a minor role.
 On 13 July 2022, Jeff Goldblum was cast as Zeus, replacing Hugh Grant, as the latter had to pull out due to date availability issues.
 On 22 August 2022, Debi Mazar joined the cast as the reimagined version of Medusa.

 Filming

 The start of filming in Spain and Italy was reported on 22 August 2022.
 The gardens of Zeus and Hera's palace were filmed at the Villa d'Este in Tivoli, Italy.
-Many scenes were filmed around Malaga, Spain, and the large semicircular square where several outdoor scenes were filmed was the Plaza de España, Seville.
-Filming also took place at locations in Almeria, Madrid, and Cadiz.
+Many scenes were filmed around Málaga, Spain, and the large semicircular square where several outdoor scenes were filmed was the Plaza de España, Seville.
+Filming also took place at locations in Almería, Madrid, and Cádiz.